microsoft/vcpkg-docs/vcpkg/examples/packaging-github-repos.md

 ---
 title: Packaging libogg for vcpkg
-description: Learn how to package the libogg GitHub Repo in vcpkg.
+description: Learn how to package the libogg GitHub Repo in vcpkg. ms.date: 11/30/2022
 ---

-# Packaging Github Repos Example: libogg
+# Packaging GitHub repos example: libogg

 ## Create the manifest file

 The manifest file (called `vcpkg.json`) is a json file describing the package's metadata.